 I have always thought about this as Three Buckets:

 - Things I have been told, and I need to make sure you know.
-I want that bucket to always be empty because I have already told you everything in it.
+I want that bucket to always be empty, because I have already told you everything that was in it.

 - Things I don’t know, and any answer I give you will be a guess.
 That bucket is theoretically always full, because there’s a lot I don’t know.
 I’ll do my best to give a thoughtful comment, but it’s a guess.
 My goal is to get an accurate answer so it goes in Bucket One.

 - Things I have been told, but I’m not cleared to talk about.
 I will never talk about those things.
-But, I will absolutely advocate they move to Bucket One as soon as possible.
+But, I will absolutely advocate for permission to move them to Bucket One as soon as possible.

-I think my buckets are important in building trust, in giving people information they need to do a better job across the board.
+My buckets are important to me in building trust by giving people information they need to do a better job across the board.
 Most organizations don’t communicate as well as they should.
 I’d like to improve that.

-Important Exception: Sometimes these questions are about politics or rumors.
+Important Exception: Sometimes I’ll receive a question about company politics or rumors.
 I don’t like anything like a rumor mill.
 I think they’re destructive.
 I’ve seen it happen over and over to good people.
 I’ve seen it happen to me.
-I realize they’re a natural part of working in an organization, but I have only one bucket for that sort of thing: the trash can.
+I realize they’re a natural part of working in an organization, but I have only one bucket for rumor mill items: the trash can.